PRODUCTS

 Product Parameters

-In power system, insulation defect is a common fault.
-There is a common feature before the occurrence of insulation defect failure, that is, partial discharge will occur.
-Each release will have some effect on the insulation medium, so that its insulation strength decreased.
-If insulation damage occurs, it will cause damage to electrical equipment and even endanger the safety of personnel.
-For many years, power companies have been performing partial discharge measurements on high-voltage electrical equipment, which is a measure of insulation degradation.
-Accompanied by partial discharge, the process will produce a crack-like acoustic emission, resulting in ultrasonic waves and soon spread around.
-The intelligent audio-visual instrument is an intuitive and easy-to-use tool that can identify the sound frequency of the local sound.
-It uses 132 highly sensitive digital microphone arrays to convert the collected sound into visible light images and present them on the screen in the form of maps to help the team detect and find the local sound as early as possible.
+In power systems, insulation defects are common faults.
+Before an insulation defect occurs, there is a common characteristic: partial discharge.
+Each partial discharge has some impact on the insulating medium, reducing its insulation strength.
+If insulation damage occurs, it will cause damage to electrical equipment or even endanger personnel safety.
+For many years, power companies have performed partial discharge measurements on high-voltage electrical equipment; partial discharge is a measure of insulation degradation.
+Accompanied by partial discharge, cracking-like acoustic emission is generated during the process, producing ultrasonic waves that quickly propagate to the surroundings.
+An intelligent acoustic imager is an intuitive and easy-to-use tool that can identify the acoustic frequency of partial discharge.
+Using an array of 132 highly sensitive digital microphones, it converts the collected sound into a visible light image, presenting it on the screen in the form of a graph, helping the team to detect and discover partial discharge early.

-1. Corona discharge: This common form of partial discharge occurs when charge is dissipated directly into the air from the sharp surface of a conductor.
+1. Corona Discharge: This common form of partial discharge occurs when charges are directly dissipated from sharp surfaces of conductors into the air.
 (This is the cause of sound and radio frequency emissions.)
-From a damage or safety point of view, there is usually no need to worry about corona discharge.
+Generally, corona discharge does not need to be worried about from a damage or safety perspective.

-2. Arc discharge: Arc discharge is a long-term discharge caused by electric breakdown of gas.
-Plasma is created when an electric current flows through air or any other medium that is not normally conductive.
+2. Arc Discharge: Arc discharge is a long-lasting discharge produced by gas breakdown.
+Plasma is generated when current flows through air or any other normally non-conductive medium.

-3. Surface discharge: When the discharge propagates along the insulating surface, it is called surface discharge or surface marking.
-It is probably one of the most destructive types of partial discharge.
-Contamination and weatherization of the insulator surface are the two most common causes of surface discharge.
+3. Surface Discharge: When the discharge propagates along the surface of the insulation, it is called surface discharge or surface tracking.
+It can be one of the most destructive types of partial discharge.
+Contamination and weathering of the insulator surface are two of the most common causes of surface discharge.
 In medium and high voltage equipment, this discharge occurs when the insulation is damaged (usually due to high humidity or poor maintenance).
-Moisture intrusion is also a common cause of surface discharge.
+Moisture ingress is also a common cause of surface discharge.

-4. Air gap (internal) discharge: This is usually caused by defects in solid insulation such as cables, bushings, and GIS joint insulation.
-Air gap discharges are extremely destructive to insulation and usually continue to expand until they cause complete failure.
+4. Air Gap (Internal) Discharge: This is usually caused by defects in solid insulation such as cables, bushings, GIS joints, etc. Air gap discharge is extremely destructive to insulation and usually continues to expand until it causes complete failure.

-1. Can the partial discharge of the insulator be seen with an infrared thermal imager?
+1. Can partial discharge of insulators be seen with an infrared thermal imager?

-Answer: It may be possible.
-When partial discharge occurs on an insulator, it may cause the temperature of the discharge site to rise, but this is not necessarily the case.
-There is also the possibility that the temperature does not change or changes very little and cannot be detected by a thermal imager.
-Therefore, it is better to use an acoustic imager to detect partial discharge, and an infrared thermal imager can be used as an auxiliary.
+Answer: Possibly.
+When partial discharge occurs in an insulator, it may cause the temperature of the discharge area to rise, but this is not always the case.
+There is also the possibility that the temperature does not change or the change is very small and cannot be detected by a thermal imager.
+Therefore, it is better to use an acoustic imager to detect partial discharge, and an infrared thermal imager can be used as an auxiliary tool.

-2. How far can the acoustic imager measure?
+2. How far can an acoustic imager measure?

-Answer: The detection distance is related to the size, voltage level and discharge intensity of the on-site local discharge point.
-After on-site measurement, for common partial discharge faults, the general actual detection distance can be 0.5-60 meters.
+Answer: The detection distance is related to the size of the partial discharge point on site, the voltage level, and the discharge intensity.
+According to field tests, for common partial discharge faults, the general actual detection distance is generally 0.5-60 meters.

 Related products